oracle/bpftune/docs/bpftune-tcp-conn.rst

         such cases, BBR is a good fit since it continuously estimates bottleneck bandwidth and attempts to fit the congestion algorithm to it.

+        When we have limited information about a remote host - i.e. we have not had > REMOTE_HOST_MIN_INSTANCES connections involving it, the only auto-selection involved is to use BBR in cases where loss rates exceed 1/32 of the packet sent rate - in such scenarions, BBR performs much better than other congestion control algorithms.

+        For cases where we connect multiple times we can try different algorithms to select the best.

         In selecting the appropriate congestion control algorithm, a reinforcement reinforcement learning-based method is used whereby we choose the congestion control algorithm that best fits the optimal bandwidth